Hobbes74/XCOM-Terrain-Pack/README.md

 PERMISSIONS
 -----------
 The Terrain Pack and its original contents are copyrighted to their individual authors and is released under the CC BY-NC-SA 4.0 license.
-See the included LICENSE file on how to use it on your mods and properly credit the Terrain Pack and its authors, which are individually listed on the LICENSE file.
+See the included LICENSE file on how to use, distribute, modify, and how to credit the Terrain Pack and the terrain authors, which are individually listed on the LICENSE file.

 The original games are copyright of 2K Games/Firaxis, or the current XCOM IP holder.
 This extends to the original games and their tiles, artwork, map, routes, tileset and globe, even if it has been expanded and/or adapted by the modders.
 These files are being distributed here only for modding proposes related to XCom.